 Commissioned officers of artillery and engineers enjoyed a handicap of 1 grade, and the Leib Guards units enjoyed a handicap of 2 grades, ending in Life Guards Colonel.

 In the 1798–1884 timeline, the General ranks were streamlined and the Brigadier rank was abolished.
 The Captain-Poruchik rank was reestablished again, this time as Staff-Captain.
 The Second Major and First Major ranks were united.
-In 1826, Russian Army adopted shoulder insignia and distinct Cossack cavalry ranks.
+In 1826, the Russian Army adopted shoulder insignia and distinct Cossack cavalry ranks.

 In 1884, Major and Captain-Lieutenant ranks were abolished again and the ranks below were shifted several grades up.
 The latter was not reintroduced until 1907, but then again abolished in 1911.

 As stated earlier, most of the naval ranks and rates were formed from scratch in the 18th century, with many changes since then.
-Ranks for naval infantry, shore service personnel and engineers would only come in the 19th century.
+Ranks for naval infantry, shore service personnel, and engineers would only come in the 19th century.

 Although the White Movement generally retained the old imperial system, there were a few modifications.
 Most importantly, the ranks of praporshchik and lieutenant colonel were abolished as redundant by 1919.

-The October Revolution of 1917 abolished the privileges of the Russian nobility (Dvoryanstvo).
-The Table of Ranks was abolished and so were personal military ranks.
 Based on the teachings of Karl Marx to replace a regular army with the general arming of the people, the Bolsheviks abolished the Imperial army on 16 March 1918.
-But the need for an armed struggle against the counter-revolution, and foreign military intervention forced the CEC and the CPC, January 15, 1918 to issue a decree establishing of the "Workers' and Peasants' Red Army", very early before the disbandment of the Imperial ground forces.
+But the need for an armed struggle against the counter-revolution, and foreign military intervention forced the CEC and the CPC, January 15, 1918, to issue a decree establishing of the "Workers' and Peasants' Red Army", very early before the disbandment of the Imperial ground forces.

 By then, the only new rank created was the Sergeant Major (Starshina) rank in the Red Army.
 It was first introduced in the Worker's and Peasant's Red Navy at the same time, with the old Imperial Naval rank of Bootsmann in the Navy the only old rank still used.